hydrobeam/website/content/tech/emacs_setup.md

 The purpose of this post is to give you an intro to Doom/Emacs and give a brief overview of some of its features!

 I'll be covering:
-- What a typical workflow might look like + how to use Emacs
+- What a typical workflow might look like + how to use Emacs.
-- How to configure Doom using its built in module system
+- How to configure Doom using its built-in module system.
-- My recommendations for packages, config tweaks and how I like to use Emacs.
+- My recommendations for packages, config tweaks + how I like to use Emacs.

-Before getting started, I'd highly recommend getting somewhat familiar with `vim` keybindings (try `vimtutor` by installing [Neovim](https://neovim.io/) and running `nvim +Tutor`).
+Before getting started, I'd highly recommend getting (at least) somewhat familiar with `vim` keybindings (try `vimtutor` by installing [Neovim](https://neovim.io/) and running `nvim +Tutor`).

 ## Installation

 Installing Emacs/Doom is very OS specific, so I'm just going to defer to the [doomemacs docs](https://github.com/doomemacs/doomemacs#install) here (if you're on Windows just use `WSL`).

-> A small note about Emacs versions, `emacs28` (the latest Emacs version at the time of writing) introduces the `native compilation` feature, which speeds up the execution of Emacs' lisp variant: `elisp`.
+> A small note about Emacs versions, `emacs28` (the latest Emacs version at the time of writing) introduces the `native compilation` feature, which speeds up the execution of `Elisp`, Emacs' lisp variant.
 So it's an all around Good Thing™️.

 When everything is set up, run Emacs and you should be greeted to a splash screen like this:

 <img src="/img/doom_startup.jpg" alt="startup" style="zoom:200%;" />

 ## First Moments